jwworth/jakeworth/content/blog/gatsby-port.md

 In five years I've taken this site from WordPress to Rails, and now to Gatsby.

 Why change (twice)?
 For me, blogging has a side benefit of giving me a CMS to maintain.
-I feel driven to make platform cutting edge, fun, and relevant.
+I feel driven to make that platform cutting edge, fun, and relevant.
 I've been writing 100% React for almost two years, and so this transition feels inevitable.